Japan in May: When it comes to visiting Japan, May is an ideal time to explore the country.

 Kanda Matsuri

-The Kanda Matsuri is another famous festival in Tokyo, the capital city, that takes place in mid-May.
+The Kanda Matsuri is another famous festival in Tokyo, the capital city, in mid-May.

 It is a three-day festival that celebrates the Kanda Myojin Shrine.